Adi Shankara: Philosophy and practice

 According to Koller, Shankara, and his contemporaries, made a significant contribution in understanding Buddhism and the ancient Vedic traditions, then transforming the extant ideas, particularly reforming the Vedanta tradition of Hinduism, making it India's most important "spiritual tradition" for more than a thousand years.
 (Note: This includes also the dualistic Vaishna bhakti traditions, which have also commented on the Upanishads and the Brahma Sutras, but take a different stance.)
 Benedict Ashley credits Adi Shankara for unifying two seemingly disparate philosophical doctrines in Hinduism, namely Atman and Brahman.

 According to Nakamura, Shankara was not an original thinker, but systematised the works of preceding philosophers.
-The central theme of Shankara's writings is the liberating knowledge of the identity of the Self (Ātman) and Brahman.
-Moksha is attained in this life by recognizing the identity of Atman and Brahman, as mediated by the Mahavakyas, especially Tat Tvam Asi, "That you are."
+The central theme of Shankara's writings is the liberating knowledge of the true identity of the Self (jivĀtman) as Brahman.
+Moksha is attained in this life by recognizing this true identity, which is revealed by the Mahavakyas, especially Tat Tvam Asi, "That you are."